threekd/QuickPasteAssistant/README.md

 # QuickPasteAssistant

-This code is for a PyQt6 application that automates input operations by reading data from an Excel file and pasting it into input fields using keyboard shortcuts.
+QuickPasteAssistant is a PyQt6-based desktop application designed to streamline the process of repetitive data entry.
+This tool automates copying data from Excel spreadsheets and pasting it into other applications, which makes it indispensable for tasks that require transferring large amounts of data quickly and accurately.

-#### Key Features:

-The application allows the user to select an Excel file, choose a sheet, and a column to read data from.
+## Features

+- Select and read data from specific Excel files, sheets, and columns.
-The user can specify the range of rows to process.
+- Set a range of rows for the data copying process.

-The user can choose the key to use for moving to the next input field (right arrow, down arrow, or tab).
+- Customize the key (right arrow, down arrow, or tab) used to move to the next input field.

-The user can set a custom delay time between inputs.
+- Set a delay between automated paste operations to match the pace of different input scenarios.

+## Installation

+To run QuickPasteAssistant, you'll need Python installed on your system.